harvard-lil/perma/README.md

 ### Create your tables and fire up Django

 You should have the pieces in place.
-Let's create the tables in your database:
+Let's create the tables in your database using the syncdb command.
+When asked to create a superuser, decline:

     $ python manage.py syncdb